AdobeDocs/experience-manager-65.en/help/sites-authoring/style-system.md

 >1.
 Finally, the component's `cq:htmlTag`/ `cq:tagName` will be considered as a fallback value.
 >

-This ability to define style names is useful for very generic components, like the Layout Container, or the Content Fragment component, in order to provide them with additional meaning.
+This ability to define style names is useful for very generic components, like the Layout Container, or the Content Fragment component, to provide them with additional meaning.

 For instance it allows a Layout Container to be given semantics like `<main>`, `<aside>`, `<nav>`, etc.